NoBrainerORM/nobrainer.io/docs/management.md

 ## Connection

+NoBrainer manages a driver-level connection to RethinkDB.
-`NoBrainer.connection` retrieves a connected connection.
-NoBrainer will first connect if no connection is established yet.
+`NoBrainer.connection` retrieves the connection.
-`NoBrainer.disconnect` disconnects if connected.
+`NoBrainer.disconnect` disconnects the connection if connected.

 NoBrainer automatically disconnects the connection on forks, so you do not have worry when using gems such as Unicorn or Resque.
 However, if some threads